Kiellu4/ezekiel/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/Walktrough.md

 ![alt text](Screenshots/task3_dgst2.png)

+5. Comparison between this two hashing:
+    - 8f109a1192bd9e05df2ffe1e6343ace951a78e2e36a8dc07d36d3917da7757c1
+    - fb01334e6c7e5751edf68562b4f0b9e3c696b1275ad4dcb3a579c3e78520949b

 ### 📌 Explanation
 SHA-256 hash changes significantly even with tiny modifications.
-This is a core property of secure hash functions known as the **avalanche effect**.
+This is a core property of secure hash functions known as the **avalanche effect**– even a small change gives a totally different hash.
+This is how you know if a file is tampered with.

 ---